ivannoard/Covid-Bot/readme.md

-This is telegram bot made with NodeJS
+This is a telegram bot made with NodeJS